exAClior/exAClior.github.io/content/posts/ibmquantumutil.md

 Preskill [8].
 Various methods have been proposed to enhance the usability of quantum computers in the face of noise.
 These methods, collectively known as Quantum Error Mitigation methods, each focus on a specific type of noise.
-With a particular type of noise in mind, logical quantum circuits are modified, and post-processing of results is executed on quantum circuit outputs to mitigate the noise's impact on these results.
+With a particular type of noise in mind, quantum circuits are modified to amplify or cancel the effect the noise has on their results, and post-processing of results is executed on quantum circuit outputs to mitigate the noise's impact on these results.
 Notable Quantum Error Mitigation techniques include Dynamical Decoupling, Measurement Mitigation, Pauli Twirling, and Zero Noise Extrapolation.
+The combined application of these techniques made it possible to obtain sensible quantum dynamics simulation results in IBM's paper [1].
 The remainder of this blog will be dedicated to explaining Zero Noise Extrapolation, given its straightforward nature and its simplistic assumptions about the underlying noise model of a quantum computer.

 ## Zero Noise Extrapolation {#zero-noise-extrapolation}